anjlab/bootstrap-rails/README.md

-# Twitter Bootstrap v2.2.2.0 for Rails 3
+# Twitter Bootstrap v2.2.2.0 for Rails 3/4
 Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.
 It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more.

+Note: if you are looking for bootstrapped date and time pickers please take a look at [anjlab-widgets](https://github.com/anjlab/anjlab-widgets) gem.

 anjlab-bootstrap-rails project integrates Bootstrap CSS (with Sass flavour) and JS toolkits for Rails 3 projects